-- Provide statistical education to clinical trainees and investigators through one-on-one exchanges during the work of each project as well as statistical lectures to provided continuing education opportunities to all members of Duke Anesthesiology.
+- Provide statistical education to clinical trainee and investigators through one-on-one exchanges during the work of each project as well as statistical lectures to provided continuing education opportunities to all members of the Department of Anesthesiology.

-- Participate in data safety and monitoring boards for clinical trial study protocol within Duke Anesthesiology.
+- Participate in Data Safety and Monitoring Boards for clinical trial study protocol within the Department of Anesthesiology.

-Our members are closely connected with many clinical or basic research projects within Duke Anesthesiology.
+Our members are closely connected with many clinical or basic research projects within the Anesthesiology department.
 Effective collaboration requires critical evaluation and appropriate application of contemporary statistical methods.
-They emphasize constant learning of new statistical methodology and software as well as new method development motivated by research projects that they are involved.
-Areas of interests include applications of factor analysis to postoperative cognitive data, methods for missing data, survival analysis for time-to-event data, genetic association methods for quantitative traits and multiple traits, feature identification and classification in high-dimensional data such as microarray, proteomic and metabolomics data.
+We emphasize constant learning of new statistical methodology and software as well as new method development motivated by research projects that we are involved.
+Areas of interests include applications of factor analysis to postoperative cognitive data, methods for missing data, survival analysis for time-to-event data, genetic association methods for quantitative traits, and multiple traits, feature identification and classification in high-dimensional data such as microarray, proteomic, and metabolomics data.